This article will go through how to keep USB power from your monitor or TV on during standby.

 To solve this problem, we recommend changing your monitor or TV’s settings to enable USB power even when the screen is on standby.

 The process of doing this will be different for different monitors and TVs.
 To find out the steps to apply these settings for your monitor or TV (or if it’s even supported), we recommend viewing the corresponding documentation.

 How to keep USB power on during standby

 For the purpose of this article, we will be taking a look at how to apply these settings to a Dell U2414H Monitor.

 1. Enter the monitor’s settings menu and go to “Energy Settings”:

 2. Under USB, change the setting from “Off During Standby” to “On During Standby”:

-If you have any additional questions or concerns on how to keep USB power from your monitor or TV on during standby, or any other questions or feedback about ScreenCloud, feel free to reach out to our support team at email@example.com or give us a call at +1-415-449-5426, then follow the prompts to reach support.
+If you have any additional questions on how to keep USB power from your monitor or TV on during standby, or any other questions or feedback about ScreenCloud, feel free to reach out to our support team at email@example.com or give us a call at our toll-free support line at +18885575335.